ac-willeke/uv-demo/README.md

 <!-- List key features and capabilities -->

 - **Python packaging**:
-  - Dependency management with UV
+  - Dependency management with uv
   - Automated versioning using setuptools-scm
-- **GitHub Actions** workflows for CI/CD and security:
+- **GHA** workflows for CI/CD and security:
   - Code quality checks with pre-commit, ruff, mypy, and pytest
   - Security scans with Safety, CodeQL, Dependabot, and Zizmor
   - Python package deployment to Test PyPI